Excerpt 7, A Seat for the Rabble

 Few could agree on why a Long Summer came in the first place.
 Brother Elfred told his congregants that Hexar started it when he wanted a third wife; Reader Gary and Firemouth and nearly everyone else blamed Stod, Willard, and especially Priestking Parlisis.
 Her father, who had named her after Sarah Sinclair, said the priestking was to blame the most because he wanted their souls.
 That was enough for Sara Sothron.

 To pass the time, Caleb started a guessing game about which noblemen were present.
 She had to stand and try for a close look at their rippling banners.
-The thrice-crowned blue hart on white belonged to the Old Oak, Greg Thorngale, Lord of Redforge, who hobbled out of his carriage on the arms of his three identical sons, Darren, Gavin, and Luc.
+The thrice-crowned blue hart on white belonged to the Old Oak, Greg Thorngale, Lord of Redforge, who hobbled out of his carriage on the arms of his sons Gavin, Darren, and Luc.
 Portly Lord Dumas she knew from his duo of whales on blue, gold, and white.
 Her mother leaned forward to catch a glimpse of the dashing Lord Tomas Rexley, known for his love of the Free Beliefs; a banner displayed his griffon over triangles of orange and black.

 They spotted some of the kingdom’s most important men of cloth.
 Exiting a gilded carriage, High Bishop Peshar Grathos walked beside a number of plump-faced boys, acolytes all.
 His rival, Jacob Manse, master reader for the Free Beliefs, trudged ahead of a retinue of boys with funny bowl haircuts.